 A hydrograph which compares groundwater and surface water elevations in the immediate vicinity of Little Lake to LLR Lake Outflow amounts over time is included in this report as Figure 12.
 Groundwater and surface water elevations at the LLR Dock and LLR Stilling Well (Little Lake surface level) are listed, in feet above mean sea level, on the left axis.
 Surface water outflow from Little Lake, captured by the LLR Lake Outflow flume in cubic feet per second, is listed on the right axis in inverse order.
-It should be noted that the LLR Lake Outflow flume has had known accuracy limitations since January 2020.
+It should be noted that the LLR Lake Outflow flume has had known accuracy limitations since January 2020 due to a blockage of flow downstream causing flume submergence.
 Beginning in December 2022 the LLR Outflow flume data was not presented due to significant observed inaccuracy.